frankiegu/songme/README.md

 # songme

-A Go web app that recommends songs daily.
+A Go web app that recommends songs.